OsomePteLtd/principles/src/general.md

 1. Make your pull request initially good:

    - For example, if you will not add tests, then the first comment will be about tests, avoid unnecessary rounds of reviews.

+1. How to use auto-merge:

+   // bad

+   Create a pull request, enable auto-merge

+   // good

+   Create a pull request, get all required approves.

+   If there is a small change like a typo fix or rename, push a fix and enable auto-merge.

+   Why?
+We have a practice that the reviewer adds minor comments and approves the pull request.
+In this case, you will not have a chance to fix them before merging.

 ## Branches